guilleiguaran/rack-non-www-enforcer/README.md

 Rack::NonWwwEnforcer
 =================

 Rack Middleware for redirect requests to the main domain of the app.
-(Ex. http://www.mysite.com to https://mysite.com)
+(Ex. http://www.mysite.com to http://mysite.com)

+To know why you must avoid www in your app read about [no-www initiative](http://no-www.org/)

 Usage
 -------